Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Meaning:

-To lose one's sanity.
+To lose all one's money or possessions.

 Usage: